image

 They are very different entities with very different functions.
 Their whole orientation and purpose, and even layout are and should be different.

-Nor is our school in a "borrowed" space in any kind of wholesale outlet, where again, the goal is to sell people products.
+Nor is our school in a "borrowed" space or basement or in any kind of wholesale outlet, where again, the primary goal is to sell people floral related products.

-On the other hand, at Rittners Floral School, just before Valentine's Day, we are typically doing things like organizing and indexing digital photographs for our lectures, putting together powerpoint presentations for our students, typesetting handouts for our classes, creating lessons for graduates to access in our graduate support portal area, and ordering flowers and floral supplies for upcoming classes.
+On the other hand, at Rittners Floral School, just before Valentine's Day, we are typically doing things like organizing and indexing digital photographs for our lectures, putting together powerpoint presentations for our students, creating handouts for our classes, creating lessons for graduates to access in our graduate support portal area, producing photography albums for facebook, and ordering flowers and floral supplies for upcoming classes.

 Back to Table of Contents